 While definitely European/Scandinavian in nature, the country of Iceland is unique in so many ways that I felt its quirkiness deserved an entire post of its own.
-From elves and trolls to glaciers and volcanoes, here are 15 fun facts about Iceland that make it the incredibly cool country that it is.
+From elves and trolls to glaciers and volcanoes, here are 15 fun Iceland facts that make it the incredibly cool country that it is.

 1. Viking Ties